 Now, the next step is to register a Model binder.
 We have two ways to register Model binder:

 - Using the ModelBinder attribute

 - By defining model binder provider and then register it in startup class

 We can apply a custom model binder using ModelBinder attribute by defining attributes on an action method or model.
 Whenever we are using this method that is applying attribute on action method, we need to define this attribute on every action method which we want use this custom binding on.
 Also, we can apply this attribute on model it-self.

 Register custom Model binder in startup class

 Also, we can register our custom model binder in a startup class which will then be available for all action methods.
 To register a custom model binder, we have to create a binder provider.
 This model binder provider class implements an interface called IModelBinderProvider interface.
 The built-in model binders, it should be noted that, have also have their own model binder providers.
+With model binding in mvc c# process of capturing and manipulating data from user inputs.
 We can also specify the type of arguments model binder produces, not the input of our model binder.
 In following example, provider works just with "CustomModelBinder".

 Custom Model binder provider